akashlevy/Solve24/README.md

 Solves the game 24 using brute force

 ## How to play 24
-Given a 4-digit number, manipulate the numbers using the allowed operations to come to 24.
+Given a 4-digit number, manipulate the digits using the allowed operations to come to 24.

 Allowed operations: addition, subtraction, multiplication, division, exponentiation